kwyxz/steamdeck/README.md

 ### Yuzu

 Alas, Yuzu is gone.
-The script will pull the final version of the AppImage.

 ### Citra

-See Yuzu above.
+The script is pulling the latest existing version of Citra, for now.

 ### Xemu & Xenia